indigo423/onms-grpc-server/README.md

 ## Compile:

-Make sure to have Go 1.14 installed on your system.
+To compile directly on your machine, Make sure to have at least Go 1.14 installed on your system.

 ```
 go build